 By adhering to only the proficiencies in their job descriptions, the employee masters what is important for success in their role.

-The key difference between career action plans vs. employee development plans that every manager seems to miss
+The key difference between career action plans vs. employee development plans

-One BIG problem with employee development plans is they are confused with Career Action Plans, which have different objectives.
+One BIG problem with typical employee development plans is they are confused with Career Action Plans, which have different objectives.

 Action plans are intended to cover way more ground and scope.
 Treating a development plan like an action plan allows sprawl and mission creep to bloat what should be a simple objective.

-Let’s clear this difference up right now:
+Let’s clear these differences up right now: